Klorsche/command-tool/hydra.md

 *basic syntax*
 ```
-hydra -l username -P /path/to/wordlist TargetIP [-t 4] protocol
+hydra -l USERNAME -P /path/to/wordlist TARGETIP [-t 4] PROTOCOL
 ```

 *cracking User & Password*
 ```
-hydra -l path/to/userlist -P /path/to/wordlist TargetIP [-t 4] protocol
+hydra -l path/to/userlist -P /path/to/wordlist TARGETIP [-t 4] PROTOCOL
 ```

 *specify different port*
 ```
-hydra -s PORT -l <username> -P </path/to/wordlist> TargetIP [-t 4] protocol
+hydra -s PORT -l USERNAME -P /path/to/wordlist TARGETIP [-t 4] PROTOCOL
 ```

 *bruteforce a POST login form*
 ```
-hydra -l <username> -P <wordlist> TargetIP http-post-form "/:username=^USER^&password=^PASS^:<"+"=incorrect">
+hydra -l USERNAME -P path/to/wordlist TARGETIP http-post-form "/:username=^USER^&password=^PASS^:<"++++"=incorrect">
 ```

-- "+" we need to insert something that let hydra know that the login was unsuccessful such as "username or password are incorrect".
+- "++++" we need to insert something that let hydra know that the login was unsuccessful such as "username or password are incorrect".
 We find this statement by simply insert incorrect parameter and look at the response